 The gentle art of Sidu-making:

 When the dough is ready, break off small balls, dip them in flour and roll out to the thickness of a 5 rupee coin.
 Then spread 1 tablespoon of the poppy seed paste over the centre of the dough circle, leaving about 1 cm at the edge.
 Fold the dough in half fold the edge back over on itself then pinch the edges to firmly seal.
 The Sidu are then placed in a steamer and cooked for 10-15 minutes.

-Sidu can be eaten in the place of bread or on it’s own with Kullu Valley apple chutney – I haven’t yet tried this at home but the Thakur version is made up of tomato, onion, apple, mint, fresh coriander and green chillies.
-And for this Chaman does allow an electric grinder to be used!
+Sidu can be eaten in the place of bread or on it’s own with apple chutney – made up of tomato, onion, apple, mint, fresh coriander and green chillies.
+And for this one can use an electric grinder!

 Siddu are further classified in two main categories: Vegetarian & Non Vegetarian

 Vegetarian are stuffed with White Lentils (Urad Dhal/Maash ki Dhal) or Poppy Seeds or Walnuts or Gur-Jaggery (If you like it sweet)